timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 ## Todo

-* setup [adb](https://developer.android.com/studio/command-line/adb) access (always handy in case you kill the phone screen to be able to adb from a laptop)
 * Backup/restore with titanium
 * Restore google things with google backup (app installs, wallpaper, some settings, contacts)
 	* GApps <https://wiki.lineageos.org/gapps>